jae1911/sitecontent/content/wiki/stories/synths.md

 For organic members of the Imperium, access to the Link is provided via terminals dispersed all around the concerned worlds.
 For non-Synth non organics, either modifications or terminals can be provided, up to the wish of said species.
 It is also possible for unlinked Synths (though rare) to use either terminals or try to repair the communication relay present in each Synth.
 The connection to the Link itself is assured by a network of relays spread across all quadrants.
 It is to be noted that each individual Synth can also be a relay when needed (for instance, some edges of the galaxy may be hard to reach).

+## Non-Synth members of the Imperium

+The Synth Imperium is a huge galactic power.
+This means that millions of homeworlds, and sometimes, other groups or federations of systems are within it.
+All non-Synths members have the right to know and influence the direction the Imperium is going by using, previously mentioned terminals when needed or direct link if asked.
+To avoid friction, if a civilization or federation votes their own departure from the Imperium, the Imperium shall not interfere with this decision and shall withdraw all space belonging to said civilization/federation.
+Joining the Imperium is impossible as the Imperium does not extends and does not wishes to do so but some defensive alliances may be formed over time.